pbashyal-nmdp/service-gfe-submission/docs/installation.rst

 Annotation Pipeline
 -----------------------------
 Currently the annotaion pipeline is not able to be built from the github page.
-Instead you can just install it locally, by unzipping the tar file in the docker directory.
+Instead you can install it locally, by unzipping the tar file in the docker directory.
+We're currently working on adding this to the ngs code base on github.

 .. code-block:: shell